Skip to main content

 The Brand and Model

-Finally, the brand and model will also affect your overall cost.
+The brand and model will also affect your overall cost.
 Ductless mini-splits, heat pumps, and central air conditioners have different price ranges.
 Even within a single group like heat pumps, there are air and geothermal options that have significantly different prices.

 Often, top brands will have better reputations and cost more.
 Sometimes, this is based on the underlying quality of the materials and equipment.
 By working with our HVAC technicians, you can determine when it is worth spending a little more for a better brand and when it doesn’t make sense for your family’s needs.